tmiddlet2666/coherence-grafana-metrics/README.md

 > Note: Change the `host.docker.internal` to an actual host name if you are running Prometheus outside of docker.

-## 10. Import the Grafana Dashboards
+## 9. Import the Grafana dashboards

 Login to Grafana and click on the `+` then `Import` and `Upload JSON File`.
-Select each of the dashboards in the `coherence-operator/helm-charts/coherence-operator/dashboards` directory you cloned above and import them into Grafana.
+Select each of the dashboards in the `coherence-operator/dashboards/grafana` directory you cloned above and import them into Grafana.

+> Note: The Federation and Elastic Data dashboards will not display anything as this functionality is not available in Coherence CE.

-## 11. Access the Main Grafana dashboards
+## 10. Access the Main Grafana dashboards

 Access Grafana using the following URL: `http://127.0.0.1:3000/d/coh-main/coherence-dashboard-main`.

-## 12. Cleanup
+## 11. Cleanup

 Ensure you kill your docker images you started.